TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/semaine1.md

 #### The Digital Motion Processor (DMP)

-The DMP in the MPU-6050 _processes_ the rotation data from the gyroscope and the movement data from the accelerometer through sophisticated algorithms such as Kalman filtering.
+The Digital Motion Processor in the MPU-6050 _processes_ the rotation data from the gyroscope and the movement data from the accelerometer through sophisticated algorithms such as Kalman filtering.
 The result is quaternions, a mathematical representation that blends rotational and translational data for in-depth motion analysis.
 The DMP also takes a load off the main processor, making the whole system faster and more efficient.

 ### b.
 The OLED screen: Visualize the data